RamonMeffert/elm-gossip/README.md

 You can track the progress of these features on the [Issues](https://github.com/RamonMeffert/tools-for-gossip/issues) page.
 Besides the features mentioned above, I am also working on improving the stability and user experience of the application.

-## Usage

-The most recent version of the project can be found on [GitHub pages](https://ramonmeffert.github.io/tools-for-gossip).
-This version is regularly updated when changes are made to the project.
-If you want to build and run the project yourself, please refer to the information below.

 ## Running locally